 Trump’s war on trade injustice is quite hypocritical in the sense that, the biggest bully as far as trade injustice is concerned, is America.
-No continent on earth has suffered from trade injustice more than Africa and with the exception of maybe one or two, no super power has bullied Africa in trade deals more than America.
+No continent on earth has suffered from trade injustice more than Africa and no super power has bullied Africa in trade deals more than America.

 Whenever cheap foreign goods flood local markets, local industries struggle to compete and many local industries go out of business.
 Once local industries go out of business, local markets become dependent on foreign markets for local products.
 Foreign markets then regulate trade deals to their advantage (sometimes by raising taxes, duty fees, etc).
 This is how the rampant trade injustice in the world market today destroys poor third world countries.
 Now let’s see how things work.

 The Salvation Army and some few other “Good will” stores are perhaps the only places one can get second-hand or used clothes to buy in America and the good news (for the economy) is that, those second-hand clothes are not imported.
 However, this is not the case in Africa.
 In fact, over 60 percent of Africa’s clothing is second-hand imported.
 Because the second-hand imported clothes are generally cheaper and more abundantly available than local fabrics, people tend to buy more second-hand clothes.
 This creates unnecessarily tough competition for local textile industries.
 Second-hand clothing easily wins this fight as far as prices and easy availability are concerned and many local textile industries sadly disappear.
 This was the main reason why East African countries (Kenya, Burundi, Tanzania, Uganda, Rwanda and South Sudan) recently announced a ban on the import of second-hand clothes.
 Sadly however, Trump threatened to retaliate and almost all of them backtracked.